Murder of Tori Stafford: Aftermath

 In October 2018, McClintic was controversially moved to the Okimaw Ohci Healing Lodge in Saskatchewan, run by the Correctional Service of Canada.
-She was granted the move as an Indigenous person, but whether she is actually Indigenous has not been confirmed and has been disputed by a family member.
+She was granted the move because she self-identified as an Indigenous person, but whether she is actually Indigenous has not been confirmed and has been disputed by a family member.
 The lodge, a minimum/medium-security prison, is unfenced but monitored 24 hours a day with video cameras.

-The Conservative MP Candice Bergen introduced a motion in Parliament to condemn and overturn the decision.
+Conservative MP Candice Bergen introduced a motion in Parliament to condemn and overturn the decision.
 The motion generated a day's acrimonious debate and was defeated 200–82, with all Liberal MPs voting against it.
 Under increasing public pressure, Minister of Public Safety Ralph Goodale issued an order for Correctional Service Canada to review the decision and the general policy.
 On November 7, Goodale announced that McClintic would be returned to a federal prison, and regulations for transferring long-term prisoners to healing lodges would be made stricter.
 She was transferred to the multi-level Edmonton Institution for Women.